Ultimatums are a big deal. Ideally, you’ll navigate negotiations so that you never need to issue an ultimatum – they truly are a last resort.

 Bear in mind, these examples aren’t exactly how we’d recommend phrasing your ultimatum.
 We’ll talk more about that later.

-The outcome of a rejected ultimatum is usually that the negotiation comes to an end and neither party gets what they want.
-Not only is that disappointing, it can also result in a permanent breakdown in the relationship between you and your counterpart.
+When an ultimatum is rejected, the negotiation comes to an end and neither party gets what they want.
+Not only is that disappointing, it can also result in a permanent breakdown in the relationship with your counterpart.

-That’s why issuing an ultimatum must never be done lightly.
+That’s why you must never issue an ultimatum lightly.

 When should you use an ultimatum?